Improving the user experience of an internal accessibility tool used in digital classrooms

 "What does this specific issue mean?"

-Further interviews, surveys, and feedback sessions revealed several important insights that guided the design approach.
-These are some of our defined usability barriers:
+Further interviews, surveys, and feedback sessions revealed several important insights that guided my design approach.
+These are some of my defined usability barriers:

 Accessibility Literacy Gap